Higher-order asymptotic profiles for solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity: Abstract

 \section{Abstract}

-We consider the large time asymptotic behavior of solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity.
-By analyzing the corresponding integral equation, the higher-order asymptotic expansion for the solutions to the linear part and the first asymptotic profile for the Duhamel term of the integral equation have been obtained.
+We consider the asymptotic behavior of solutions to the Cauchy problem for a dispersive-dissipative equation with a cubic nonlinearity.
+It is known that the leading term of the asymptotic profile for the solution to this problem is the Gaussian.
+Moreover, by analyzing the corresponding integral equation, the higher-order asymptotic expansion for the solution to the linear part and the first asymptotic profile for the Duhamel term have already been obtained.
 In this paper, we construct the second asymptotic profile for the Duhamel term and give the more detailed higher-order asymptotic expansion of the solutions, which generalizes the previous works.
+Furthermore, we emphasize that the newly obtained higher-order asymptotic profiles have a good structure in the sense of satisfying the parabolic self-similarity.